program

 can_run

-Check if the user can run program.
+Checks if the user can run program.
 Only humans and silicons can operate computer.
 Automatically called in on_start() ID must be inserted into a card slot to be read.
 If the program is not currently installed (as is the case when NT Software Hub is checking available software), a list can be given to be used instead.
-Arguments: user is a ref of the mob using the device. loud is a bool deciding if this proc should use to_chats access_to_check is an access level that will be checked against the ID transfer, if TRUE and access_to_check is null, will tell this proc to use the program's transfer_access in place of access_to_check access can contain a list of access numbers to check against.
+Args: user is a ref of the mob using the device. loud is a bool deciding if this proc should use to_chats access_to_check is an access level that will be checked against the ID downloading: Boolean on whether it's downloading the app or not.
+If it is, it will check download_access instead of run_access. access can contain a list of access numbers to check against.
 If access is not empty, it will be used istead of checking any inserted ID.

 is_supported_by_hardware